DPUDS/DPUDS_Meetings/README.md

 # Meetings
-Meeting notes and Python notebooks used for teaching.
+Meeting notes and Python notebooks used for DPU DS meetings.